neilbrown/edlib/README.md

 Any document can have multiple views, and each view can show very different things: scriptable code is run whenever rendering is required.
-This should make implementing documents with non-trivial structures a lot easier.
+This should make implementing documents with nontrivial structures a lot easier.

 Edlib is designed to have well defined abstractions that can be exported to various languages for them to manipulate.
 They include